jvmahon/Homebridge-HomeSeer4/README.md

 See additional information in "Window Coverings" section of the Wiki entry  [Setting Up Your Config.json file.](https://github.com/jvmahon/homebridge-homeseer/wiki/Setting-Up-Your-Config.json-file.)

-## B.4 **New in Version 2.3 ** - Battery Detection, Bug Fixes
+## B.5 **New in Version 2.3 ** - Battery Detection, Bug Fixes

 Automatically detects if a Z-Wave device has an associated battery and detects/corrects when a wrong battery reference is specified for a device in config.json.

 Also bug fixes for Garage Door Opener.

-## B.5 *New in Version 2.2.5 * - Easier Lighting Configuration
+## B.6 *New in Version 2.2.5 * - Easier Lighting Configuration
-Since lightbulbs are one of the most common accessories, the plugin has been updated to make it easier to specify lightbulb accessories.
+Since lightbulbs are one of the most common accessories, the plugin has been updated to make it easier to specify Z-Wave lightbulb accessories.
 You no longer need to individually specify each as an accessory.
 Instead, you can specify the HomeSeer references for lightbulbs (both dimmable and binary-switched) as a group using the lightbulb group entry identifyer "lightbulbs" in your config.json file like so:

     "lightbulbs": [308, 311, 314, 317, 400, 415],

+NOTE: This only works for Lightbulbs that use the value "255" as the turn-on value ("Last" brihtness setting).
+If your lights are Z-Wave, then you should be O.K. as "255" is the standard "Last" brightness value for Z-Wave.

 See additional informatinon in "Lightbulbs Group" section of the Wiki entry  [Setting Up Your Config.json file.](https://github.com/jvmahon/homebridge-homeseer/wiki/Setting-Up-Your-Config.json-file.)

-## B.6. *New in Version 2.2 -* Garage Door Openers
+## B.7. *New in Version 2.2 -* Garage Door Openers
 Support for Garage Door Openers has returned.
 To add a garage door opener, put a GarageDoorOpener entry in the accessories section of your config.json file along the lines of:

     {"type":"GarageDoorOpener", "name":"myGarageDoor", "ref":648, "obstructionRef":649 },